Skip to content

 });

-Page layouts shift between loads.
+Desktop layouts shift between loads and after actions.
 Never hardcode coordinates — always take a fresh screenshot to determine the current positions:

 # Screenshot to see the current layout